Evaluations

 For the "overall score" eval template, the default data generation UX should work well without any custom guidance.
 However, evals like bias, toxicity and jailbreaking you'll want to generate data with specific guidance that ensures the dataset includes the necessary content (toxic data, biased data, maliciousness, etc).
 The following templates can be added to the "Human Guidance" option in synthetic data gen UI, to help generate (in)appropriate content.

-Filter your dataset to only the content you just generated (they will all be tagged with an auto-generated tag such as synthetic_session_12345).
+Filter your dataset to only the content you just generated (they will all be tagged with an automatic tag such as synthetic_session_12345).

-Select only the remaining items, and add the tag for your eval method dataset, which is "golden" if you kept the default tag name.
+Select only the remaining items, and add the tag for your eval method dataset, which is "golden" if you kept the default tag name (or something like "toxicity_golden" if you used a different template than the default).

 Filter the dataset to both tags (eval_config and golden) to double check you didn't accidentally add any items to both datasets.